 •To teach children to recognise and describe how their bodies feel during exercise and the link between P.E and leading a healthy lifestyle.

-All children in Key Stage 2 attend swimming lessons at the Westgate Centre The school organises friendly matches with other schools in football and netball and participates in tournaments/inter school competitions in football, netball, hockey, cricket, cross country running and athletics.
+All children in Year 3 and 4 attend swimming lessons at the Westgate Centre.
+The school organises friendly matches with other schools in football and netball and participates in tournaments/inter school competitions in football, netball, hockey, cricket, cross country running and athletics.
 The school organises Sports Days for both Key Stages in the Summer term, to which all parents are invited.